 Being shy is not something to be embarrassed about.
 It also does not have to be something that dictates your social life, your dating skills or your relationships.

 People often confuse shyness with having an introvert personality and some even think that overcoming either of these is an insurmountable challenge.
-This is not the case.
+That is not the case.

 Introvert and extrovert personality types: